Swapnapheri

 Swapnapheri (স্বপ্নফেরী) is a Bengali theatre group.
 The theatre group was founded on 21 February 2001.
 Swapnapheri has been marked by the acting and directorial of Dr. Debabrata Chakraborty and the Organization Secretary Biswarup Chatterjee.

 Performance

 From 2001, Swapnapheri began performing on a regular basis.
-This eliminated their need to wait in the queue for free slots at the major theatres like the Academy of Fine Arts, Shilpokala Academy etc.
+This eliminated their need to wait in the queue for free slots at major theatres like the Academy of Fine Arts, Shilpokala Academy, etc.

 Major productions

-Till April, 2012 Swapnapheri has performed many plays.
+Till April 2012 Swapnapheri has performed many plays.
 Some of those are listed below: